Ro-Data/Ro-Create-Table-From-Select/README.md

 - [`pyyaml`][pyyaml] is required to use the (optional) ability to specify key information
-- [`airflow`][airflow] is required to use the (optional) `CreateTableFromSelectOperator` or load PostgreSQL connection information from airflow
+- [`airflow`][airflow] is required to use the (optional) `CreateTableFromSelectOperator` or load database connection information from airflow

 [psycopg2]: http://initd.org/psycopg/